Stellarium Setup Guide: Improve Your DSO Target Finding in Stellarium

 - In the left-hand menu, open the "Sky and Viewing Options Window", or press F4.

-Some notes:- If multiple surveys are enabled at once, Stellarium will display the other survey(s) in areas the primary survey does not cover.
-So at least for DSS & DSS2, there's no need to have multiple enabled; it'll just slow down your computer.
+- If multiple surveys are enabled at once, Stellarium will display the other survey(s) in areas the primary survey does not cover.

 - If you don't see these surveys in the list, make sure you're on the latest version of Stellarium.
 If you are on the latest version and it's a fresh install, populating the survey list can take a couple of minutes, depending on your internet speed.